$F$-purity and the $F$-pure threshold as invariants of linkage: Generic residual intersections of a complete intersection inherit

 That is, $\underline{\beta}$ consists of the first $g-1$ entries of the matrix $M$ and all the $g$-minors of the matrix $Y\colonequals (Y_{i,j})$ with adjacent rows.
 Clearly, the set $\underline{\beta}$ has elements, as required; hereafter, we call these elements $\beta_1, \ldots, \beta_{g-1},\beta_g,\ldots,\beta_s$ with the indexing according to the above display.
 We now construct the required term order.

 Define the following variable order in $R[Y]$:

 That is, we begin the variable order with the last row of the matrix $Y$, move from right to left, and then vertically up along the rows of $Y$ for (the bottom) $s-g$ rows, thereafter we follow the same order for the remaining rows except that the $(i,i+1)$ entry appears first in the ordering of the $i$-th row.
 In addition, the ordering on the indeterminates $x_{i,j}$ is the one given in the property $\mathbf{P}$ for the pair $(R,\underline{\alpha})$.
-Our term order is the lexicographical order $<_1$ induced by this variable order in $R[Y]$.
-Note that the initial terms of the first $g-1$ entries of the matrix $M$ are
+Given a monomial $u\in R[Y]$, we write $u_x\in R$ for the image of $u$ under the map of $R$-algebras from $R[Y]$ to $R$ sending each $Y_{i,j}$ to $1$.
+Consider the following term order $<_1$ on $R[Y]$: For monomials $u$ and $v$ in $R[Y]$, we define